 Melissa Jones <firstname.lastname@example.org>

-At the end of the credits,the MTM kitten wears a Sherlock Holmes deerstalker cap and meerschaum pipe.
+At the end of the credits,the MTM kitten wears a Sherlock Holmes deerstalker cap with a meerschaum pipe in its mouth.
 While meowing, the pipe drops out of its mouth and falls in front of the word "Productions".
 See more »

 Was this review helpful to you?